 This project is still at the stage of ICO.

-Birdchain ICO starts on 11/18/2017 and lasts until the 31st of December.
-It will aim to raise 86.000 ether (~ $25.8 million) by selling 4.6 million BIRD tokens.
-BIRDs are designed for ordering SMS messages.
-Companies that want to send SMS via the Birdchain platform will have to buy BIRD tokens through the exchange office or directly from the Birdchain site.
-All transactions will be made using BIRD.
+During ICO the team will sell 441,000,000 BIRD tokens.
+BIRDs are designed for ordering Birdchain services and making payments to Birdchain app users for their services.
+Companies that want to us Birdchain platform will have to buy BIRD tokens through the exchange office or directly from the Birdchain site.
+All transactions within the app will be made using BIRD.

 Disclaimer.
 This article is paid and provided by a third-party source and should not be viewed as an endorsement by CoinIdol.
 Readers should do their own research before investing funds in any company.
 CoinIdol shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods or services mentioned in this article.